 Carella says, “Hemp-based phytocannabinoids are non-psychoactive and non-toxic.
 It is virtually impossible for a pet to overdose.
-Medical cannabis-based phytocannabinoids contain THC, which in small doses can be beneficial for some pets.
+Medical cannabis-based phytocannabinoids contain THC, which in small serving sizes can be beneficial for some pets.
 However, too much THC can cause an overdose, static ataxia, and other severe reactions.
-Always work with a veterinarian well-versed in cannabinoid science who can instruct on dosage.”
+Always work with a veterinarian well-versed in cannabinoid science who can instruct on serving size.”

 Treatibles has also consulted with veterinarians who state that phytocannabinoids are safe for pets to use with other prescribed or over-the-counter medications.
 That said, Carella and we at Healthy Hemp Oil suggest that pet owners talk to their vets before incorporating any new supplements, CBD or otherwise, into their pets’ diets.

 What are the best ways to administer CBD?

 CBD oils on their own are not particularly palatable for pets, but they are the easiest means of measuring out how much CBD your pet actually gets.
 If you do use CBD oils, mix them with a carrier oil, like coconut oil, or infuse them into tasty chews to make the oil more appealing.
 You can also use CBD pet tinctures to easily give your pets small servings of CBD.